 Michelle has re-entered the legal sector and now delivers legal, policy and strategic advice to Aboriginal Corporations following determination of their native title claims.
 She specialises in governance and compliance, working to ensure that corporations are meeting their legal obligations, as well as helping them to manage their rights and interests in relation to native title.

 Michelle joined the RASSA board in November 2015.

-Mitch currently works as solicitor and registered migration agent with MSM Legal.
+Mitch is a principal solicitor and registered migration agent with TERN Visa and Migration Lawyers.
 He has been practising solely in the area of migration law since 2013 and specialises in refugee, humanitarian, and complex family visas, as well as appeals of visa refusal and cancellation decisions to the Administrative Appeals Tribunal, the Federal Circuit Court and the Federal Court.
 Prior to joining MSM legal, Mitch was a volunteer assistant for JusticeNet, and now assists with migration matters referred by this service for pro bono advice.

 Mitch became involved with RASSA in October 2015 as one of the migration agents assisting with the first weekend clinic organised as part of the launch of the Migration Assistance Project.

 Mitch joined the RASSA board in October 2016.